 Nature-based classes can also offer a unique and holistic view of the cycle of a material.
 In a class called Clamming and Coastal Edibles, held in Nehalem Bay, instructor Henry Stanley takes care to structure his lesson around ethical harvest.
 Raised on the Oregon Coast, Stanley surfed, fished and foraged at a young age, and is now a certified permaculture teacher of 10 years, focusing on wild plant identification and natural building.

 In his class, students learn the rich context of coastal edibles including local ecology, ethnobotany and the history of the area.
 Post-harvest, students are then taught another practical application: how to process and preserve the fruits of their labor.
 The class is wrapped up with a bonus cooking session and meal.
 Read more about celebrating Oregon’s indigenous ingredients.

 Broadening the Reach

 After a brief closure in spring 2020 due to COVID-19 restrictions, WildCraft reopened to a public grappling with racial justice and a pandemic.
 In the interest of creating a more equitable environment, the school introduced a summer access program in 2020 that reserved a free spot in every workshop for BIPOC students.
 It was funded by the generosity of instructors and fellow students.

-Beyond the winter 2020-2021 session, Heffner wants to create a long-term program that will expand accessibility to BIPOC high school seniors, college undergraduates and graduate students by working with local high schools and higher-education institutions such as Portland State University, Pacific Northwest College of Art and Oregon State University.
+Heffner has been working to create a long-term program that will expand accessibility to BIPOC high school seniors, college undergraduates and graduate students by working with local high schools and higher-education institutions such as Portland State University, Pacific Northwest College of Art and Oregon State University.